michaelwoodworth/PREMIX/README.md

   - hardware
   - software
   - cluster vs cluster environments

+---
+The files you will need to run this workflow are:
+- config.json: modified with paths to your fastq or fastq.gz files
+- genome files: raw fastq (or fastq.gz) files from isolate genomes
+- metagenome files: raw fastq (or fastq.gz) files from metagenomes

+---

 #### A: Isolates
 - QC
   - [kneaddata] (wraps [trimmomatic] & [bowtie2] decontamination)